-- 1. Revenue CAGR component.
+- Revenue CAGR component.
 Payout of this component at the threshold, target and maximum levels requires that the Company achieve 3-year CAGR (compound annual growth rate) in its revenues within a table set forth in the award agreement.
-3-year CAGR (expressed as a percentage) is calculated by first dividing revenue for fiscal year 2025 by revenue for fiscal year 2022, then raising that quotient to the power of 1/3, and then subtracting 1. - 2.
-Adjusted EBITDA Margin component.
-Payout of this component at the threshold, target and maximum levels requires that the Company achieve an aggregate Adjusted EBITDA Margin for the 3 fiscal years 2023, 2024, and 2025, within the table set forth in the award agreement.
+3-year CAGR (expressed as a percentage) is calculated by first dividing revenue for fiscal year 2026 by revenue for fiscal year 2023, then raising that quotient to the power of 1/3, and then subtracting 1. - Adjusted EBITDA Margin component.
+Payout of this component at the threshold, target and maximum levels requires that the Company achieve an aggregate Adjusted EBITDA Margin for the 3 fiscal years 2024, 2025, and 2026, within the table set forth in the award agreement.
 Adjusted EBITDA for this purpose is as defined in the Company's SEC filings for the relevant periods.
-With respect to fiscal 2023, Adjusted EBITDA was calculated by adding back to GAAP net income charges for interest, taxes, depreciation and amortization, as well as those expenses resulting from the adjustments to the fair value of contingent consideration resulting from the acquisition of Fox Pest Control, restructuring costs related to restructuring and workforce reduction plans, and gains on the sale of businesses.
-3-year Aggregate Adjusted EBITDA Margin is calculated by dividing the sum of 3 fiscal years Adjusted EBITDA by the sum of the corresponding 3 fiscal years Revenues.
-A reconciliation of 2023 Adjusted EBITDA and Adjusted EBITDA Margin to our 2023 GAAP net income is set forth in our Form 10-K for fiscal year ended December 31, 2023. - 3.
-TSR Modifier component.
-Payout of this component occurs at the threshold, target and maximum levels if the Company's 3-year Total Shareholder Return ("TSR") for fiscal years 2023-2025, compared to the S&P 500 (" 3-year Relative TSR"), falls within the table set forth in the award agreement.
+3-year Aggregate Adjusted EBITDA Margin is calculated by dividing the sum of the 3 fiscal years' Adjusted EBITDA by the sum of the corresponding 3 fiscal years Revenues.
+A reconciliation of 2024 Adjusted EBITDA and Adjusted EBITDA Margin to our 2024 GAAP net income is set forth in our Form 10-K for fiscal year ended December 31, 2024. - TSR component.
+Payout of this component occurs at the threshold, target and maximum levels if the Company's 3-year Total Shareholder Return ("TSR") for fiscal years 2024-2026, compared to the S&P 500 ("3-year Relative TSR"), falls within the table set forth in the award agreement.
 TSR is calculated as the profit or loss from net share price change over the period, including reinvestment of dividends.